-In the case of external drives or if the device can be removed from your machine, you can try using in another computer.
-It may not function properly for the purpose of starting your system, but may still operate sufficiently well to allow you to extract the data from it through the macOS.
+In the case of external drives or if the device can be removed from your machine, you can try using another computer.
+It may not function properly for the purpose of starting your system, but may still operate sufficiently well to allow you to extract the data from it through Disk Drill.
 When following this route, move the data off of the problem disk immediately, as the longer you delay the potential increases for a total failure.

 You can engage a data recovery service such as CleverFiles, to attempt a rescue of the drive’s information.
 This is not an inexpensive option and will mean you are without the drive for some time.
 You are also trusting the recovery service with any sensitive data that is on the disk which may not be to your liking.